On the (super)additivity of simplicial volume: Proof of Theorem

-First of all, we need to reduce to the case when all the maps $i_j\colon M_j\rightarrow M$ are embeddings.
-Notice that problems arise only in presence of self-gluings.
-In this case, instead of considering the self-gluing $f_i\colon S_i^+ \rightarrow S_i^-$ of $M_j$, we add another piece
+\end{prop} \begin{rem} We can always reduce to the case when all the maps $q_j\colon M_j\rightarrow M$ are embeddings.
+In fact, problems arise only in presence of self-gluings.
+In this case, instead of considering the self-gluing $f_i\colon S_i^+ \rightarrow S_i^-$ of $M_j$, we add another piece which is glued to $M_j$ via the maps